The Open Data Foundation is a US based 501(c)(3) non-profit organization.

 - International development and relief

 We are actively recruiting suitable people for positions as directors, advisors, and members of the management team.
 Below is a list of our current participants in these roles:

 - Ernie Boyko - Past-President of the International Association for Social Science Information Service and Technology (IASSIST)

 - Rune Gloersen - Head of Information Technology, Statistics Norway

 - Robert Glushko, PhD - Member of the OASIS Board of Directors, and the founder and leader of Berkeley's Center for Document Engineering

 - Nikos Askitas - Institute for the Study of Labour, Germany

-- Sandra Cannon - Board of Governors of the Federal Reserve System
+- Sandra Cannon - Federal Reserve Bank of Kansas City

 - Gilles Collette- Visual Communications, Pan-American Health Organization (WHO)